I serve as the pastor at Mission Dorado Baptist Church in Odessa, Texas.

 I typically post about once a week, but this goal is often forfeited due to a heavy demand in my personal life.
 Thus, I pretty much post as often as I can but try to aim for at least once a week.

 I have pastored in Southern Baptist churches since I was 20 years old.
-I started in Powell, Texas where I served for four years.
-I then moved to Tyler, Texas where I also served for four years.
-In 2011 I became the pastor of Mission Dorado Baptist Church in Odessa, Texas, where I currently serve (missiondorado.com).
+I started in Powell, Texas, then moved to Tyler, Texas and in 2011 I became the pastor of Mission Dorado Baptist Church in Odessa, Texas, where I currently serve (missiondorado.com).

-My academic resume includes a Bachelor’s Degree in Biblical Studies and a Master of Arts in Theological Philosophy, both from the Criswell College in Dallas, Texas.
-I am currently pursuing a PhD in Theology from the South African Theological Seminary.
+My academic resume includes a Bachelor’s Degree in Biblical Studies (2007) and a Master of Arts in Theological Philosophy (2010), both from the Criswell College in Dallas, Texas.
+I am currently pursuing a PhD in Theology from the South African Theological Seminary, and hope to complete the program in 2016.